 Parents of infants through teens can sign up for a solution-focused consultation with a certified parenting coach.

-MIT Center for WorkLife and WellBeing seminar series
+MIT HR Center for WorkLife and WellBeing webinar series

-Presented by the MIT Center for WorkLife and WellBeing, these seminars provide research-based strategies, tips, and information to help you deal with a diverse array of work-life issues, including parenting adolescents.
+Presented by the MIT HR Center for WorkLife and WellBeing, these webinars provide research-based strategies, tips, and information to help you deal with a diverse array of work-life and wellbeing issues, including parenting.

 MIT MyLife services